 10 Best Adventure Destinations in Arizona

-9. Kartchner Caverns State Park – Located in Benson, Arizona and is less than 30 minutes north of Tombstone.
+9. Kartchner Caverns State Park – Located in Benson, Arizona, and is less than 30 minutes north of Tombstone.
 Kartchner Caverns was voted by USA Today Reader’s Choice, “BEST CAVE IN THE USA”!
-Caverns carved out of limestone and filled with spectacular speleothems which have been growing for 50,000 years and more.
-Kartchners State Park offers first rate campgrounds, cabins and a network of trails to explore.
+Caverns carved out of limestone and filled with spectacular speleothems that have been growing for 50,000 years and more.
+Kartchner’s State Park offers first-rate campgrounds, cabins, and a network of trails to explore.
 Booking reservations can be made at 1-877-MY-PARKS or visit www.azstateparks.com.

-7. BioSphere2 – 1.5 hours north of Saguaro National Park East is BioSphere2, which is a Earth System Science Research facility located in Oracle, Arizona.
-BioSphere2 was built in between 1987 and 1991.
-Originally created to demonstrate the possibility of sustaining life on another planet.
-Consisting of 7 biome areas, the rainforest, ocean with coral reef, mangrove (wetlands), the savannah grasslands, fog desert and 2 anthropogenic biomes which include, agricultural and human habitat with living spaces and laboratories.
+7. BioSphere2 – 1.5 hours north of Saguaro National Park East is BioSphere2, which is an Earth System Science Research facility located in Oracle, Arizona.
+BioSphere2 was built between 1987 and 1991.
+Created to demonstrate the possibility of sustaining life on another planet.
+Consisting of 7 biome areas, the rainforest, ocean with coral reef, mangrove (wetlands), the savannah grasslands, fog desert, and 2 anthropogenic biomes which include, an agricultural and human habitat with living spaces and laboratories.
 A different world to discover in the Arizona desert!

 6. El Dorado Hot Springs – Who knew Arizona had hot springs!?
 Located 2 hours and 40 minutes from BioSphere in Tonopah, Arizona.
 Relax and soothe your aching muscles in this natural hot soaking therapy enjoyed worldwide.
 The waters are naturally heated by Mother Earth herself.
 This location does provide overnight camping and private soaking.
 You have 5 soaking sections to choose from.
 Additional information can be found on their website at www.el-dorado.com, or call at 623-386-5412 for pricing and reservations.

-5. Jerome – Jerome a National Historic Landmark of Arizona, due to the history of the rich booming mining discovery of copper, gold, silver and other metals during the early 1900’s, earning the nickname as the “Wickedest Town in the West”.
+5. Jerome – Jerome a National Historic Landmark of Arizona, due to the history of the rich booming mining discovery of copper, gold, silver, and other metals during the early 1900s, earning the nickname as the “Wickedest Town in the West”.
 What would the Wickedest Town in the West be without a haunted hotel.
 If you are brave enough, book a night stay at the Jerome Grand Hotel.
-Learn more of the towns history at the Jerome’s Historical Society, of men and families who tried their hand at striking it rich and sought after the riches of the west.
-After WW1 and the Great Depression many of the mines closed and the efforts to keep the town alive residents turned to tourist and retail.
-Also stop by and tour the Gold King Mine and Ghost Town, which has amazing collection of rare vintage cars.
+Learn more of the town’s history at the Jerome’s Historical Society, of men and families who tried their hand at striking it rich and sought after the riches of the west.
+After WW1 and the Great Depression many of the mines closed and the efforts to keep the town alive residents turned to tourists and retail.
+Also, stop by and tour the Gold King Mine and Ghost Town, which has an amazing collection of rare vintage cars.

 4. Sedona – If being in the center of a cosmic vortex or expanding your third eye is more your thing, Sedona is not to be missed.
-Sedona’s four best known vortexes are found nearby.
+Sedona’s four best-known vortexes are found nearby.
 It is also noted for the vibrant art community, art galleries, and new age shops with every crystal and gem to align your Chakra.
 Visit the landmark Tlaquepaque Shopping Village and Galleries.
-With its mild climate it is also perfect to explore the trailheads that lead to the red rock buttes and steep canyon walls, with some of the breath taking sights views.
-A view not worth missing the Chapel of the Holy Cross set against the red rocks of Sedona.
-After all the exploring cool off at Slide Rock State Park.
+With its mild climate, it is also perfect to explore the trailheads that lead to the red rock buttes and steep canyon walls, with some of the breathtaking sights views.
+A view is not worth missing the Chapel of the Holy Cross set against the red rocks of Sedona.
+After all the exploring cools off at Slide Rock State Park.
 Located 7 miles north of Sedona in Oak Creek.
 More additional information for Slide Rock can be found online at www.azstateparks.com/slide-rock/.

 3. Montezuma Castle and Well – Centrally located in Arizona near Camp Verde.
-Montezuma Castle is part of the National Park Service and under its protection, come gaze at the well preserved native dwellings of the Sinagua tribe, set 90 feet high above the sheer limestone cliffs.
+Montezuma Castle is part of the National Park Service and under its protection, come gaze at the well-preserved native dwellings of the Sinagua tribe, set 90 feet high above the sheer limestone cliffs.
 Learn more about the history and construction of Montezuma.
-As well as the plants and animals in the program created by the National Park Service in order to record the environmental changes and its inhabitants of the area.
+As well as the plants and animals in the program created by the National Park Service to record the environmental changes and its inhabitants of the area.
 Montezuma Well is located 5 miles north of the Castle and is a natural limestone sinkhole, which also contains additional Sinagua dwellings.
-Natural underground springs constantly pump over 1.5 millions of water into the well each day.
-This well help support the thriving ecosystem and the Sinagua tribe.
+Natural underground springs constantly pump over 1.5 million of water into the well each day.
+This will help support the thriving ecosystem and the Sinagua tribe.
 Hours of operations and fee cost can be found at www.nps.gov/moca/index.htm.